vkopli/gtsam_vio/README.md

 * the feature tracker and image processor nodelet included with [msckf_vio] (https://github.com/KumarRobotics/msckf_vio).

 When building gtsam from source, use the following cmake flags: -DGTSAM_BUILD_EXAMPLES_ALWAYS=OFF -DGTSAM_BUILD_TESTS=OFF -DGTSAM_BUILD_UNSTABLE=OFF -DGTSAM_BUILD_WRAP=OFF -DGTSAM_USE_SYSTEM_EIGEN=ON -DGTSAM_TYPEDEF_POINTS_TO_VECTORS=ON

-## Instructions to Change Launch Specifications

-To change which isam2 node is being run: change "isam2_node" variable in CMakeLists.txt to one of the below (e.g. "isam2_vio_zedpose")
-- isam2_vio_zedpose - run ISAM2 for combined CAMERA VIO and ZED ODOMETRY OUTPUT
-- isam2_vio - run ISAM2 for CAMERA VIO alone
-- isam2_vio_imu - run ISAM2 for combined CAMERA VIO and RAW ZED IMU OUTPUT (bad performance)
-- isam2_imu - run ISAM2 for RAW ZED IMU OUTPUT alone (bad performance)

-To change frame and camera topic specifications:
-- change "ISAM2 Variables" and "ISAM2 Parameters" at the top of isam2_minitaur_zed.launch

 ## Instructions to Run